ChangeWindows/Content/api.md

 Field | Description | Status
 ------------ | ------------- | -------------
-id | **Primary key**, contains the id of the data. | To be added date | Date of the month, depicted in an YYMM notation (e.g. '1611' for November 2016). | To be added m[YYMM] | Each version of Windows has its own field in this table, e.g. 'm1507' for the original release.
-For every new version, a new field with this notation is added. | To be added
+id | **Primary key**, contains the id of the data. | Available date | Date of the month, depicted in an YYMM notation (e.g. '1611' for November 2016). | Available m[YYMM] | Each version of Windows has its own field in this table, e.g. 'm1507' for the original release.
+For every new version, a new field with this notation is added. | Available